dabeaz-course/practical-python/Notes/03_Program_organization/02_More_functions.md

 to clean some of this up and make it more general purpose.
 That's our goal.

-Start this exercise by creating a new file called `fileparse.py`.
+Start this exercise by creating a new file called `Work/fileparse.py`.
 This is where we will be doing our work.

 ### Exercise 3.3: Reading CSV Files

 To start, let’s just focus on the problem of reading a CSV file into a list of dictionaries.
-In the file `fileparse.py`, define a simple function that looks like this:
+In the file `fileparse.py`, define a function that looks like this:

 ```python